 - Train in medical informatics to support safe medication use processes and enhancement of pharmaceutical care

 The PGY-1 Pharmacy Residency at Mayo Clinic in Florida is accredited by the American Society of Health-System Pharmacists (ASHP).
-Graduates of the PGY-1 Pharmacy Residency have consistently found immediate employment in academia, hospital pharmacy practice and ambulatory care clinics.
-Approximately one-third of the program's graduates have accepted positions at Mayo Clinic in Florida.
+Graduates of this residency have consistently found immediate employment in academia, hospital pharmacy practice and ambulatory care clinics.
+Approximately one-third of the program's graduates have accepted positions at the Jacksonville campus of Mayo Clinic.

 The residency program is continuously evaluated for improvement opportunities to ensure graduates make a seamless transition into clinical practice.
 Five candidates a year are selected on a competitive basis.

-Many pharmacists at Mayo Clinic in Florida are certified by the Board of Pharmacy Specialties in various practice areas.
+Many pharmacists at Mayo Clinic in Jacksonville, Florida, are certified by the Board of Pharmacy Specialties in various practice areas.
 All residency program preceptors meet the qualifications outlined by the ASHP.

-Mayo Clinic in Florida has more than 300 hospital beds and also cares for patients in the ambulatory care setting.
+Mayo Clinic's campus in Jacksonville, Florida, has more than 300 hospital beds and also cares for patients in the ambulatory care setting.
 In addition to medical and surgical services, the institution is renowned for programs in liver, bone marrow, pancreas, kidney, and heart and lung transplantation.

 Additionally, extensive operating room resources and an emergency department provide innovative learning environments.
-The wide variety of patients optimizes your learning experience and provides diverse exposure to countless disease states.
+The wide variety of patients optimizes the learning experience and provides diverse exposure to countless disease states.